StreamlabsSupport/Streamlabs-Desktop/README.md

 4) Install [Windows C++ Redistributable](#install-visual-c-redistributable)

-5) Rename the executable name of Streamlabs OBS from `Streamlabs OBS.exe` to `obs64.exe`.
-You can find the executable on the installed location, which by default is `c:\program files\streamlabs obs\`.
-- Note: If you don't see the `.exe` after the file name, then don't include the `.exe` when renaming the file.

-6) As last resort, you can temporary use an alternative program to capture audio like `VoiceMeeter Banana`.
+5) As last resort, you can temporary use an alternative program to capture audio like `VoiceMeeter Banana`.
 This program allows you to set it as default device, and then use a *virtual audio cable* into Streamlabs OBS to capture the desktop audio.
 You can find various guides on the internet (like [this one](http://www.ocgineer.com/audio.html)) or Youtube.

 ## Not going live on the service